RENCI-NRIG/certbot-nginx-docker/README.md

 ### What’s Certbot?

-Certbot is a free, open source software tool for automatically using [Let’s Encrypt](https://letsencrypt.org/) certificates on manually-administrated websites to enable HTTPS.
+Certbot is a free, open source software tool for automatically using [Let’s Encrypt](https://letsencrypt.org/) certificate on manually-administrated websites to enable HTTPS.

 Certbot is made by the [Electronic Frontier Foundation (EFF)](https://www.eff.org/), a 501(c)3 nonprofit based in San Francisco, CA, that defends digital privacy, free speech, and innovation.